 20. B2B Audiences Heavily Rely on Emails for Information

-B2B audiences look out for emails as they’re considered a reliable source of information.
+B2B audiences tend to open and read emails as they consider reliable.
 Emails enjoy a good influence among users, which is a major reason why a huge number of B2B users use them.

 B2B businesses spend heavily on email marketing and about 30 percent of them intend to increase email marketing expenditure.

 21. About 80 Percent of B2B Marketers Use Emails to Retain Customers

 B2B marketers believe that email marketing is a great customer retention tool.
 If you want to succeed as a business, you will have to work on both acquiring customers and retaining them.

 22. Email is The First Thing 58 Percent of Consumers Check in the Morning